 What is lead scoring?

-- Demographic and firmographic data: e.g. job title, company size, location, industry, revenue
+Lead scoring assigns numerical values to contacts based on:- Demographic and firmographic data: e.g. job title, company size, location, industry, revenue

 - Behavioral signals: e.g. signed up on your site, requested a demo, visited key pages